How I Revamped an Inefficient Editorial and Tripled Output

 23. Quick links to related deals

-ContentHub only showed deal cards when a post went live.
-Contentstack displayed all listings, whether they were published, in progress, or expired..
-This shift introduced new edge cases that we needed to account for.
-Editors confirmed they wanted all deal information visible, no matter the status.
+ContentHub only showed deals that were live.
+Contentstack displays all deals, whether they are live, in progress, or expired.
+Editors confirmed they wanted all deal information visible, regardless of publication status.
 They also asked for a subtle way to show the differences between states.

 I created three card variations indicating deal status without disrupting the layout.
 Published deals featured all editor tools and a green status indicator.
 In-progress deals had a yellow indicator and limited available actions.
 Expired deals featured a red indicator, limited actions, and a gray background to visually deprioritize them.